raspi-chromecast-box/USBGamepadService/README.md

 ## 4.)
 Shell Script to Launch JoyStickInput.py With Delay
 ### [start-python-script-with-delay.sh](https://github.com/raspi-chromecast-box/USBGamepadService/blob/master/start-python-script-with-delay.sh)
-Useful for launching on reboot, because even if you use things like "wait for network" or whatever systemd calls it.
-Things usually are not ready.
+Useful for launching on reboot, because even if you use things like "After=network.target" , things usually are not ready.
 So if you just wait like 2 minutes , then its normally "safe" to actually start the python script.

 ## 5.)
 Python Script that Polls /dev/input/event${#}
 ### [JoyStickInput.py](https://github.com/raspi-chromecast-box/USBGamepadService/blob/master/JoyStickInput.py)